wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------

+V5.2 : 28-Feb-2026 by wavemotion-dave
+  * Fix for Supercart RAM at $4000 games - glitches on 1942EX now gone.
+  * Added NTSC True Sync at 60Hz to reduce screen tearing.
+  * Improved options / file selection graphic
+  * Improved Zoom Icon handling

-V5.1 : 27-Feb-2025 by wavemotion-dave
+V5.1 : 27-Feb-2026 by wavemotion-dave
   * 7800 BIOS is now supported.
 Place bios exactly named '7800.rom' in /roms/bios, /data/bios or same directory as the emulator itself.
   * New internal database with many cleanups and corrections.
-Now compliant with Trebor Pro-Pack v8_16 from early 2025.
+Now compliant with Trebor Pro-Pack v8_16 from early 2026.
   * New configuration option to allow mapping both both X and Y buttons.
   * Maria and CPU cycle counting are much closer to real hardware - all of the DMA Cycle adjustments/hacks have been removed.
   * This fixes a number of small problems such as Pole Position II joystick selection of track when game loads.

-V5.0 : 21-Feb-2025 by wavemotion-dave
+V5.0 : 21-Feb-2026 by wavemotion-dave
   * Kangaroo mode fixed and fully implemented.
 Cleans up some small graphical glitches on a number of games.
   * Composite Artifacting implemented for Tower Toppler and Jinks.
   * Sound handler fixed so that drop-outs of sounds are eliminated (or at least greatly minimized).
   * The X button on the NDS is now configurable to a range of joystick/console buttons.

-V4.9 : 17-Feb-2025 by wavemotion-dave
+V4.9 : 17-Feb-2026 by wavemotion-dave
   * High Score (HSC) auto-save improvements - no longer write the backing .hsc file if the write didn't actually change HSC data.
   * Improved Sally emulation accuracy and optimization pass to render the games 3-4% faster.
   * Improved Pokey emulation - missing sounds on games like Ballblazer are now much better.